khalti/docs.khalti.com/content/getting-started.md

 In test mode, transactions are sandboxed, which means fund is not moved from a consumer to the merchant.
 Khalti must to be integrated at client and server.
 A transaction has three states initiate, confirm and complete.
 A client initiates and confirms payment while server verifies it and payment process is completed.

+Payment via E-Banking and Debit/Credit card is not supported in test environment.
+After you successfully integrate wallet, you need not to concern about E-Banking and Card payment integration.

 ### 3.1.
 Client side integration
 For now there is only one way to integrate Khalti at client side, through SDKs.
 We have developed SDKs for every major plaforms and we call it `Checkout`.